niloydeb1/Hotel-Receptionist-Chatbot/README.md

 ## Project Description:
 An AI based chatbot that provides hotel reception services to the customers.
 The chatbot is trained using a particular dataset.
 Feed-forward neural network is used to train the chatbot.
 Natural Language Toolkit (NLTK) is used to tokenize, stemming and bag-of-word creation, which helps as data/text preprocessing.
-Chatbot provides appropriate information to the customers for relavent queries, after being trained.
+Chatbot provides appropriate information to the customers for relevent queries, after being trained.
 This chatbot can be transformed for any arbitrary purpose just by altering the dataset.

 ## Tools:
 1. Programming Language: Python